sahithyandev/s3/src/content/docs/computer-architecture/11-pipelining.md

 next: true
 ---

-A technique used in CPU architecture to improve performance.
-The technique of overlapping the execution of multiple instructions, instead of processing each instruction sequentially from start to finish.
+A technique to improve CPU performance.
+Execution of multiple instructions are overlapped the execution of multiple instructions, instead of processing each instruction sequentially from start to finish.

-The CPU divides instruction execution into several stages (such as fetch, decode, execute, and write-back).
+The CPU divides instruction execution into several stages.
 Each stage is handled by a different part of the processor, allowing multiple instructions to be in different stages of execution at the same time.

 Increases instruction throughput.
 Slightly increases the execution time of each instruction due to increased overhead (caused by pipeline register delays, clock skew).
 Introduces challenges (hazards) which must be managed to maintain correct program execution.

-Here, RISC-V is used as the example.

 ## Terminology

 ### Clock skew

 Maximum delay between when the clock arrives at any 2 registers.

 ### Pipe